King William I of England (the Conqueror)

 William’s great-aunt, Emma of Normandy, daughter of Richard I the Fearless, Duke of Normandy, was a queen consort of England, Denmark, and Norway through her marriages to Æthelred II the Unready, King of England and Cnut the Great, King of England, Denmark, and Norway.
 Emma was the mother of two kings, Harthacnut, King of Denmark and King of England and Edward the Confessor, King of England.

-In 1034, William’s father, Robert I, went on a pilgrimage to Jerusalem despite protests from some of his nobles.
+In 1034, William’s father Robert I went on a pilgrimage to Jerusalem despite protests from some of his nobles.
 Before he left, Robert had his nobles swear fealty to William as his heir.
 Robert died in Nicaea (now in Turkey) in July 1035 as he was returning to Normandy.
 William was only seven or eight years old when he became William II, Duke of Normandy.
 Young William grew up under the protection of Alan III, Duke of Brittany, Gilbert, 2nd Count of Brionne, and Osbern the Seneschal.
 All three guardians were assassinated.
-The sons of Gilbert, 2nd Count of Brionne accompanied William to England and their descendants would become some of the most powerful families in England: English house of de Clare, the Barons FitzWalter, the Earls of Gloucester, and the Earls of Hertford.
+The sons of Gilbert, 2nd Count of Brionne accompanied William to England and their descendants would become some of the most powerful families in England: the English house of de Clare, the Barons FitzWalter, the Earls of Gloucester, and the Earls of Hertford.
 In 1047, William’s cousin Guy of Burgundy led a revolt for the control of Normandy which William successfully defeated.

 In 1051 or 1052, William married Matilda of Flanders, daughter of Baldwin V, Count of Flanders and Adèle of France, daughter of King Robert II of France.
 The couple married without the approval of the Pope.
-Finally, in 1059 papal approval was received, but William and Matilda each had to found an abbey in Caen, Duchy of Normandy, now in France, as penance: the Abbaye-aux-Hommes (St. Stephen’s) and the Abbaye-aux-Dames (Holy Trinity).
+Finally, in 1059 papal approval was received but William and Matilda each had to found an abbey in Caen, Duchy of Normandy, now in France, as penance: the Abbaye-aux-Hommes (St. Stephen’s) and the Abbaye-aux-Dames (Holy Trinity).
 William and Matilda were devoted to each other and there is no evidence that William had any illegitimate children.

 William and Matilda had four sons and at least six daughters.
 The birth order of the boys is clear, but that of the girls is not.
 The list below is not in birth order.
 It lists the sons first in their birth order and then his daughters in their probable birth order.